dipunm/secure-bitcoin-for-dummies/_resources/lets-be-paranoid.md

 Using linux based privacy focused software is a good option for non-tech savvy individuals; [TailsOS](https://tails.boum.org/) is considered the defacto standard for those who need to complete sensitive tasks on a computer.

-For the more advanced users, a cheap option is the Raspberry Pi Nano.
-This tiny device comes in at about £5!
+For the more advanced users, a cheap option is the Raspberry Pi Pico.
+This tiny device comes in at about £5, and with a few more components like a cheap LCD screen, it can be turned into a very private multi-purpose device.

-The Nano has no wifi or bluetooth to abuse; it does require time to learn, but it can be fun and educational too.
+The Nano has no wifi or bluetooth to abuse; it does require time to learn and tinker with, but it can be fun and educational too.

+It's even easier if you can get your hands on a Raspberry Pi Zero v1.3 which has no wifi or bluetooth but comes with USB and HDMI ports.

 ## Don't trust